Medication assisted treatment for opioid addiction.

 Methadone is not used to treat opioid addiction.
 Methadone is offered through government contracted Methadone treatment programs or Methadone maintenance programs.

 This is an effort by the government to offer opioids to patients who are addicted to opioids, so that they do not have to indulge in criminal activity to obtain them.
 This is only available in major cities.
-Some Methadone programs now offer Suboxone.
+Some Methadone programs now also offer Suboxone.

 In USA medical providers in private practice are prohibited from prescribing Methadone for opioid dependence or addiction.